L5-game/L5-game.github.io/secrets/the-underbelly-of-tortuga.md

 You focused the blue telescope on Tortuga!

-Analysis of Tortuga's wake reveals evidence of an extensive underbelly!
+Analysis of Tortuga's wake reveals evidence of an extensive underbelly.

 Stay tuned for...
 **Mysteries of the Deep**